COVID-19 pandemic in Europe: Jersey

 The first case was recognised on 10 March which resulted within days in flights and ferries being cancelled except for essential travel and freight, thus isolating the island by the end of March.
 By 30 June there were no active cases although there have since been small numbers of cases brought into the island when lockdown was relaxed and travel permitted.
 On 14 October a contact App was launched.
 Community contracted cases caused numbers to rise from 600 to 1,000 in November resulting in another lockdown.

 Kosovo

 The first two cases in Kosovo were reported on 13 March.
 In the ten-day period 13–23 March, the number of positive cases with coronavirus rose to 35.
 In midnight of 23 March 26 new cases were confirmed, bringing the total number of cases to 61.
-On 25 March, the government collapsed with a vote of no confidence in Prime Minister Albin Kurti.
+Kosovars were required to wear masks and not visit their families across the street due to the lockdowns, the income and sales tax was also reduced by local governments.